rweather/cat-technical-information/README.md

 There are lots of details missing in the Technical Reference Manual;
 for example, U17 is listed in the schematic but there is no information that it is a 74LS86 Quad XOR gate.
 It was necessary to figure out from context what the components were.
-Without an actual Cat to inspect, this was difficult.
-I have done the best I can - some of them may be wrong.
+I'll cross-check them with the actual Cat later.

 Here are the schematics, redrawn in Kicad: